Larkinabout/fvtt-custom-dnd5e/README.md

 </details>

-## Probabilistic Damage
+### Probabilistic Damage
 - When attacking a single token, the attack roll is replaced with a damage roll scaled by the chance to hit.
-- Enable per activity and actor type (Player Characters, NPCs or both)
+- Enable per activity and actor type (Player Characters, NPCs or both).
 - Use average damage instead of rolling.

 <details>